frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

    .. image:: afterOpen.jpg

 #.
 A new tab has been created (number 1).
 Select the uppermost "Pipeline" node (number 2).
-You can see that the stub strategy was "Never" when the test script was captured (number 3).
+You can see that the stub strategy was "Never" when the test report was captured (number 3).
 Press "Edit" (number 4).
 The following screen appears:

    .. image:: editDescriptionSutArchive.jpg